idle-meerkat/sdevwiki-fork/Traffic-Policing.md

 # Debugging CPU Code Counters

 For development, or debugging purposes, it is important to be able to see the number of incoming packets coming per CPU packet code.
-This also allows us to track and refine the static profile setting.
+This enables you to track and refine the static profile setting.
 This feature should not be released to production.

 ## Enabling Debug CPU Code Counter